johnsonge/johnsonge.github.io/_posts/2015-4-09-Preparing for POSSCON.md

 <br>
 <b>Dustan Kasten: </b><i>Skookum Digital Works</i>

 My final choice of the three presenters whose talks we were to attend and then speak to, is Dustan Kasten.
 He works as a Web Developer at Skookum Digital Works.
 While I've bever heard about Skookum Digital Works, I'm interested in web development.
-I think that his talk will go well with Semmys and Jonathans in that they're working with web development in big companies, but I think that Dustan will be able to present on aspects that the others won't be touching on since he's coming from a digital studtio.
+I think that his talk will go well with Semmys and Jonathans in that they're working with web development in big companies, but I think that Dustan will be able to present on aspects that the others won't be touching on since he's coming from a digital studio.